software-system-lab/timelog/README.md

 ![](static/image/timelog.png)

 Timelog is a web app for users to record how they use time.
-It have been developed by node.js and mySQL.
+It have been developed by Node.js and MySQL.

 ## How to use
 ### Sever
 1. Clone the project

-2. In terminal,cd to the root folder of this project
+2. In terminal, cd to the root folder of this project

 ```
 $ cd /path/to/timelog